-After three years of nursing school I graduated with a bachelors of science in nursing and I had a whole new journey ahead of me.
+After three years of nursing school, I graduated with a bachelor of science in nursing and I had a whole new journey ahead of me.
 I began my career specializing on a neuroscience and stroke unit and earned certifications as a Stroke Certified Registered Nurse and Public Health Nurse.
 In 2017, I began a new phase in my nursing career as an emergency room RN.

 A few years into my nursing career I had an urge to write again.
 I missed the creatively I had when writing back in my early college days.
 In addition, I wanted to create a more flexible career path for myself now that I am a busy mom with two great kiddos.

 I also really do have a passion for nursing.
-I love that I help others for a living and I enjoy the mental stimulation I get at work during my 12 hour shifts.
-Becoming a nurse has even helped me deal with the craziness of motherhood in some ways because it helps me distinguish things that I should be concerned with from things that are not a big deal.
-(I have my time on a neuro science floor and as an ER nurse to thank for that!)
+I love that I help others for a living and I enjoy the mental stimulation I get at work during my 12-hour shifts.
+Becoming a nurse has even helped me deal with the craziness of motherhood in some ways because it helps me distinguish things that I should be concerned with things that are not a big deal.
+(I have my time on a neuroscience floor and as an ER nurse to thank for that!)

 Becoming a nurse blogger was a logical next step.
 I am having so much fun learning how to make and manage a website.
 However, since I am already a busy ER nurse with two small babies I am very limited on time.
 I only have 5-6 hours a week to spend on the blog.
 But as my kids grow older and go to school the time will be there.
 Until then, I will just keep chipping away at it after the kids go to bed in the evenings.